Where to login? Do I need to register? Are there any limitations?

 There are 6 datasets: Minimal, Y12, Y17, Y23, Y27, Ymax.

 We have structured the results in two different categories: Observed and Expected.
 “Observed” are counts of database matches and “Expected” are approximations/estimates of Haplotype frequencies revealed by biostatistical calculations.

 Which biostatistical calculations are provided?

-- Kappa method of estimation Haplotype frequencies using the frequencies of singletons within a population sample (see reference).
-Please note that “Kappa” is calculated for non-observed Haplotypes only.
+- Kappa method of estimation Haplotype frequencies using the frequencies of singletons within a population sample (Brenner 2010 [PubMed] [DOI]).

 - Discrete Laplace

-- The Discrete Laplace method to estimate Haplotype frequencies by taking allelic distribution into account (see reference).
-Please note that “Discrete Laplace” is calculated for Minimal, PowerPlex Y12 and Yfiler Haplotypes only and that DYS385 will be excluded.
-Partial haplotypes cannot be calculated with the Discrete Laplace method.
+- The Discrete Laplace method to estimate Haplotype frequencies within a Metapopulation by taking allelic distribution into account (Andersen et al. 2013 [PubMed] [DOI]).
+Please note that “Discrete Laplace” is calculated for Minimal and Yfiler Haplotypes only and that DYS385 will be excluded.
+Partial haplotypes or haplotypes with intermediate alleles or Null alleles cannot be calculated with the Discrete Laplace method.

 - Augmented Counting (n+1/N+1)

 - The frequency when adding the Haplotype in question to both, the database and observations.